luckyWangYan/LF-LGFA/README.md

 ## Datasets

-We used the EPFL, HCInew, HCIold, INRIA and STFgantry datasets.
-We use Bicubic downsampling to generate low-resolution patches as the training and test datasets.
-You can download our dataset via [Baidu Drive](https://pan.baidu.com/s/1okWHXUEbrAt7F3-689P_XA) (key:1234), and place the datasets to the folder `./data/`.
+Experiments are performed on the EPFL, HCInew, HCIold, INRIA and STFgantry datasets.
+You can download our processed dataset via [Baidu Drive](https://pan.baidu.com/s/1okWHXUEbrAt7F3-689P_XA) (key:1234), and place them in the folder `./data/`.

 ## Train

-Run `train.py` to perform network training.
-Note that, the training settings in `train.py` should match the generated training data.
+- Run `train.py` to perform network training.
 Checkpoint will be saved to `./log/`.

 ## Test

 - Run `test.py` to perform network inference.
-The PSNR and SSIM values of each dataset will be printed on the screen.
 - Run `GenerateResultImages.m` to convert '.mat' files in `./Results/` to '.png' images to `./SRimages/`.

 ## Results